caltr98/SimulationFakeNews/README.md

 There are two possibile simulations:
 1) Base Simulation in the root folder, where there are fact checkers that know the ground truth of true/false news and stop the spread if meet a false news
 2) DataSet Model: in this case, the fact checkers work with a synthetic dataset generated with GPT-4o containing **bio** and **articles*** of an author.
+The generating code is in CAVS Repository at section [ProfilesAndNewsGenerator](https://github.com/caltr98/CAVS/tree/master/ProfilesAndNewsGenerator)
-3)  Furthermore being processed by (CAVS)[https://github.com/caltr98/CAVS] to extract skills from both and match them.
+3)  Furthermore being processed by [CAVS](https://github.com/caltr98/CAVS) to extract skills from both and match them.

 # Base Simulation run